 - a.
 Maintain the current retail hierarchy: - i.
-Stevenage town centre; - ii.
+Stevenage Town Centre; - ii.
 High Street, Major Centre; - iii.
 Poplars, District Centre; - iv.
 Seven Local Centres; and - v.
 Seven Neighbourhood Centres - b.
 Promote the comprehensive and co-ordinated regeneration of Stevenage Central (Town Centre plus adjoining sites).
-This will provide for in the order of 4,600m2 of additional comparison retail floorspace, 3,000 new homes and an improved range of shopping, bars, restaurants, leisure, community, civic and cultural facilities.
-A new train station will be the focus of an enlarged Stevenage Central area, within which six Major Opportunity Areas will be designated to promote distinct mixed-use redevelopment schemes. - c.
-Retain the primary retail frontages in both the Town Centre Shopping Area and the High Street as the focus of major comparison shopping. - d.
+This will provide for in the order of 4,700m2 of additional comparison retail floorspace, 3,000 new homes and an improved range of shopping, bars, restaurants, leisure, community, civic and cultural facilities.
+An extended and regenerated train station will be the focus of an enlarged Stevenage Central area, within which six Major Opportunity Areas will be designated to promote distinct mixed-use redevelopment schemes. - c.
+Retain the primary retail frontages in both the Town Centre Shopping Area and the High Street Shopping Area as the focus of major comparison shopping. - d.
 Support the provision of up to 7,600 m2 net of additional convenience floorspace within the Borough boundary by 2031 to meet the needs of the expanded town.
 This will include: - i.
-Extensions to existing centres in the retail hierarchy, then other stores in accordance with the sequential test; - ii.
-A Local Centre in the west of Stevenage development with an anchor store of the order of 500m2 and related small-scale Use Class A1 shops sufficient to meet the day-to-day needs of the residents of the new neighbourhood; - iii.
-A Local Centre in the north of Stevenage development with an anchor store of the order of 500m2 and related small-scale Use Class A1 shops sufficient to meet the day-to-day needs of the residents of the new neighbourhood; - iv.
-A Neighbourhood Centre in the south-east of Stevenage development of the order of 500m2 with a convenience store and other related small-scale Use Class A1 shops sufficient to meet the day-to-day needs of the residents of the new neighbourhood; - v.
-A new allocation for a large new store at Graveley Road to meet identified needs post-2023. - e.
+1,500m2 for extensions to existing centres in the retail hierarchy, then other stores in accordance with the sequential test; - ii.
+A Local Centre in the west of Stevenage development in the order of 500m2 to meet the day-to-day needs of the residents of the new neighbourhood; - iii.
+A Local Centre in the north of Stevenage development in the order of 500m2 to meet the day-to-day needs of the residents of the new neighbourhood; - iv.
+A Neighbourhood Centre in the south-east of Stevenage development of no more than 500m2 with a convenience store and other related small-scale Use Class A1 shops sufficient to meet the day-to-day needs of the residents of the new neighbourhood; - v.
+A new allocation for a large new store, in the order of 4,600m2 net convenience goods floorspace and 920m2 net comparison goods floorspace, at Graveley Road to meet identified needs post-2023. - e.
 Tightly regulate new out-of-centre comparison goods floorspace and refuse the relaxation or removal of conditions on the type of goods that can be sold from existing out-of-centre comparison retail units.